 - Behavioural problems and/or emotional issues you’ve seen.

-- Personal history, for example any major life changes/stresses your family has gone through.
+- Personal history, e.g. major life changes/stress your family has gone through.

 - Medical history, any medication, vitamins or supplements your child is taking.